aiven/aiven-docs/docs/products/kafka/howto/create-topics-automatically.md

 :::note
-When tiered storage is activated for your Aiven for Apache Kafka service, all new topics will have tiered storage enabled by default [Learn more about tiered storage](/docs/products/kafka/concepts/kafka-tiered-storage).
+When tiered storage is activated for your Aiven for Apache Kafka service, all new topics will have tiered storage enabled by default.
+[Learn more about tiered storage](/docs/products/kafka/concepts/kafka-tiered-storage).
 :::